Does the Anabolic Window Actually Matter for Protein Timing?

 How much protein do I need daily for muscle growth?

-Most lifters should aim for 0.8-1g protein per pound of bodyweight daily, spread across multiple meals for optimal muscle protein synthesis.
+Most lifters should aim for roughly 0.8–1g of protein per pound of bodyweight daily, spread across multiple meals to support muscle protein synthesis.

 Ready to focus on what actually matters for progression?
-Download Kenso to track your training and nutrition data with intention, not just motivation.
+Download Kenso to track your training with intention and let the data drive your progression.

 This article contains affiliate links.
 We may earn a small commission at no extra cost to you.